-Microsoft Edge and IE will disable TLS 1.0 and TLS 1.1 in 2020 (Update: Chrome too)
+Chrome, Edge, IE, Firefox, and Safari will disable TLS 1.0 and TLS 1.1 in 2020 (Updated)

-Microsoft today announced it will disable Transport Layer Security (TLS) 1.0 and 1.1 by default in Microsoft Edge and Internet Explorer 11 “in the first half of 2020.”
-TLS 1.2 will thus be the default version, unless of course TLS 1.3 is available, even though we don’t know when TLS 1.0 and TLS 1.1 will be completely removed.
+Google, Microsoft, Mozilla, and Apple today announced they will disable Transport Layer Security (TLS) 1.0 and 1.1 by default in their respective browsers in 2020.
+TLS 1.2 will thus be the default version, unless of course TLS 1.3 is available.

 TLS is a cryptographic protocol designed to provide communications security over a computer network — websites use it to secure all communications between their servers and browsers.
 TLS also succeeds Secure Sockets Layer (SSL) and thus handles the encryption of every HTTPS connection.